mayouni/stzlib/libraries/stzlib/doc/narrations/stz-vs-qt-unicode-narration.md

 Softanza’s approach to Unicode handling embodies its broader philosophy: leveraging established C and C++ libraries like Qt while providing a more accessible and cohesive interface with complete architectural flexibility.

-This strategy ensures developers can harness the power of Qt—or any other backend—without being overwhelmed by complexity.
+This strategy ensures developers can harness the power of Qt—or any other C or C++ backend—without being overwhelmed by complexity.